movet306/rayon-intelligence/README.md

 Operations Intelligence is the platform's view into Rayon's own operational reality, what the company buys, what it spends operating cost on, what it sells, and to whom.
 It answers questions like: *Is supplier concentration drifting into a risk zone?
 Which cost line items are moving abnormally?
 Is contra revenue (returns + discounts) elevated compared to the 24-month baseline?
 Who are the top 50 counterparties on each side, and what does the relationship history look like for each?* The module ingests five years of invoice-line data from Nebim V3 ERP, classifies every row into one of 29 business buckets (yarn vs greige fabric vs utilities vs maintenance vs core sales vs returns, and so on), produces a Gold-layer view stack with concentration trends, currency mix, mover analysis, and median-based anomaly detection, and serves it all through five dashboard tabs: Overview (executive 4-slot signals strip), Procurement (raw-material spend), Cost Structure (non-material operating cost), Revenue Reality (sales-side with contra anomaly), and Counterparty Explorer (tax-id-deduplicated unified supplier/customer registry).

+Every tab is a live analytical surface, no Excel files, no monthly compilation step.
+The reporting work that used to take the finance team three to five days each month (supplier concentration, cost-to-revenue ratios, top-customer lists, FX exposure breakdowns) is now produced and refreshed automatically every time someone opens the dashboard.
+The ingestion layer behind the dashboard is currently monthly batch, but everything downstream, classification, deduplication, aggregation, anomaly detection, all 19 Gold-layer views, all 18 endpoints, is already streaming-ready.
+When the live Nebim V3 REST API integration lands, the same reporting surfaces operate on transaction-level latency.

 ---

 ## The problem we set out to solve